Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Synonyms are the headache of muscle tension, psychomyogenic headache, stress headache, psychogenic headache, idiopathic headache.
+Synonyms: tension headache, psychomyogenic headache, stress headache, psychogenic headache, idiopathic headache.

-Symptoms of a tension headache
+Symptoms of tension headaches

 Where does it hurt?

-Diagnosis of tension headache
+Diagnosis of tension headaches

 What do need to examine?